Do I Need a Bed Bug Exterminator or a Bed Bug Inspection First?

 - History of bed bugs in the home and concern they may be back at a low level.

-When You Probably Need an Exterminator Instead
+When You Really Need a Bed Bug Exterminator

 There are honest cases where you do not need a bed bug dog; you need treatment right away.